This is, for now, the last Planet Armor on the backlog. It also happens to be the last one revealed in the show: The Nepteight Gundam:

 Support Mecha

 Wouldn’t you know it, but the Neptune Armor looks a lot better than either the Saturn or Uranus Armors, all thanks to its backpack.
-It makes the whole thing look fuller; it’s not quite a sleek space ship like the older Armors, but at least it’s like a … UFO, maybe?
+It makes the whole thing look fuller; it’s not quite a sleek space ship like the older Armors.
+More like a … UFO maybe?

 Whatever.
 The point is that it looks good.